grygy/pv217-microservices-materials/03/README.md

 ## State of the project

-Since the last lecture the project now includes 3 modules - `flight-service`, `passenger-service` and `flight-cancellation-api`.
+Since the last lecture the project now includes 2 modules - `flight-service` and `passenger-service`.

 - `flight-service` is a REST service that provides CRUD operations for flights.
 You already know this service from the previous lectures.
 Runs on port `8079`.
 - `passenger-service` is a REST service that provides CRUD operations for passengers and get new notifications.
 Also, it provides a gRPC interface to notify passenger about flight cancellation.
 Runs on port `8078`.
-- `flight-cancellation-api` is a module that contains `.proto` files for gRPC service.
-It's used by `passenger-service` to generate gRPC classes and `flight-service` to generate gRPC stubs.

 ## Tasks